The Role of Confounders and Linearity in Ecological Inference: A Reassessment

-The North Carolina dataset covers 2,465 precincts, with each precinct averaging about 1,600 voters.\footnote{Although some of these include non-voting active registrants, we refer to all individuals as voters for simplicity.}.
-The state is evenly divided between registered Democrats (31\%), Republicans (31\%), and non-affiliated voters, but racial groups sort into distinct party patterns.
+The North Carolina dataset covers 2,465 precincts, with each precinct averaging about 1,600 voters (See Section~\ref{sec-app-data} for details on data construction).\footnote{Although some of these include non-voting active registrants, we refer to all individuals as voters for simplicity.} The state is evenly divided between registered Democrats (31\%), Republicans (31\%), and non-affiliated voters, but racial groups sort into distinct party patterns.
 Only about 19\% of White voters register as Democrats, while 74\% of Black voters do the same (Figure~\ref{fig-NC1-a}).
-We test four methods: (1) the semiparametric estimator \texttt{seine} with covariates entering through a BART expansion basis, (2) an OLS regression with no covariates, (3) Rosen et al.'s count model, as implemented in \texttt{eiPack}, with no covariates modeling the 4-by-4 matrix at once, and (4) King's 2×2 method applied to each racial group and each outcome separately.
-The covariates we included in \texttt{seine} were generated by obtaining block-group level ACS 2023 estimates of education, age, and income, projecting counts to the block level according to total population, and aggregating the resulting counts up to the precinct level.

-The difficulty of ecological inference is shaped by the distribution of the racial group.
-Racial minorities are concentrated in certain parts of the state.
+The CCAR condition is violated if voters of the same racial group lean toward different parties depending on how prevalent their group is in the local geography.
 Black voters are about 20\% of the dataset, and concentrated around a few of the major cities---Greensboro and Charlotte---but especially concentrated in the Black Belt of the northeast coastal plains (Figure~\ref{fig-NC1-b}).
 A few precincts are almost completely composed of Black voters: 3 out of the 2,465 precincts are over 95\% Black and 17 are over 90\% Black.
-In contrast, Hispanic voters are only 5\% statewide, and are much more dispersed.
+Hispanic voters are only 5\% statewide, but also nonrandomly dispersed.
 No precinct is more than 27\% Hispanic, and about 200 precincts are between 10\% and 20\% Hispanic.

-Hispanic voters are also concentrated in different locations as Black voters.
 They tend to be concentrated in suburbs around the center of the state, and residential patterns are correlated with manufacturing, agriculture, and food processing (Figure~\ref{fig-NC1-b}).
-The key pattern to note for EI is that inference about Hispanic voters are made from precinct-level aggregates in which no observation comes close to majority Hispanic.